 We are excited to announce the return of the Generation GF Teen Summit to Orlando, FL in 2021!
 The site will be the Hilton Disney Springs and event dates are from Jul 14-17, 2021.

 The goal of the Generation GF Teen Summit is to provide the platform and resources for our gluten-free teens and young adults to discuss topics that are relevant to them, as they go through the every day challenges of being a teenager following a restricted diet.

 CALLING ALL GLUTEN-FREE TEENS--BIG NEWS!
-Announcing the launch of our GLUTEN-FREE TEEN MENTORSHIP PROJECT coming in 2020!
+Announcing the launch of our GLUTEN-FREE TEEN MENTOR PROJECT coming in 2020!
 Are you a teen interested in mentoring other kids and teens about living gluten-free?
 Do you love talking to and helping others?
 Looking for a volunteering opportunity?
 If the answer is yes, fill out our form.
 A huge shout out to Jones Dairy Farm for sponsoring this exciting new initiative!
 Are you interested in being mentored?
 Fill out this form.